janusvm/aau-project-template/latex-template/README.md

 # LaTeX template

 In these folders are LaTeX templates in Danish and English, respectively.
+The project structure is my subjective suggestion for how to organise a LaTeX project, but feel free to adapt it to your own liking.

-The file structure used in these templates is as follows:
+The directory and file structure used in these templates is as follows:

 ```
 .